Table of Contents

-As to the question of what are the small clear white bugs in house that look like dust, they could be mold mites, dust mites, wooly aphids, whiteflies, mealybugs, or even spider mites.
+As to the question of what are the small, clear white bugs in your house that look like dust, they could be one of the following:

 In this article, we will explore these bugs, and also, I will lay down some actions and measures you can take by yourself to get rid of them!

 Mold mites are one of the many species of tiny white crawling bugs that you may find in your home.
 These pests are typically attracted to dampness and moisture.

 If your home has damp spots which can form molds and fungi on your home walls and floors, then you are bound to find tiny white mold mites.

 The fact is that old mites eat these molds, so the presence of mold will attract more of these pests into your home.